actions/stale/README.md

 #### exempt-milestones

-A white-list of milestone(s) to only process the issue or the pull request that does not contain one of these milestone(s).
+A white-list of milestone(s) to only process the issues or the pull requests that does not contain one of these milestone(s).
 It can be a comma separated list of milestones (e.g: `V1,next`).

 If unset (or an empty string), this option will not alter the stale workflow.